Skip to content

 Marijuana is now presumptively legal to possess in Minnesota (with exceptions for underage, or over a quantity threshold).
 But hemp is now always legal to possess both in Minnesota and under federal law.
 The difference is the 0.3 THC dividing line.
 Above is “marijuana.”
 While below is “hemp.”

-And as a result, the “odor of cannabis” alone is no longer probable cause for a search.
+And as a result, the “odor of cannabis” alone is no longer probable cause for a search, which requires reason to suspect a crime.

 The hemp defense: Better yet, prosecutors can no longer rely on just qualitative tests for THC at trial.
 They now must have quantitative lab tests, for THC levels, to prove it’s not hemp.
 Your Minnesota marijuana lawyer can make sure they do.